-13.17 Exemption from certain requirements for registered sub-advisers because in a sub-adviser arrangement the subadviser's client is another registrant.
+Section 13.17 contains an exemption from certain client related requirements for registered subadvisers.
+These requirements are not necessary because in a sub-adviser arrangement the subadviser's client is another registrant.
 We remind registrants that these exemptions do not apply if the client is not a registrant.
 One of the conditions of this exemption is that the other registrant has entered into an agreement with its client that it is responsible for losses that arise out of certain failures by the sub-adviser.
 We expect that a registrant taking on this liability will conduct appropriate initial and ongoing due diligence on the sub-adviser and before making recommendations or investment decisions based on the sub-adviser's advice, ensure the investment is suitable for the registrant's client.